The Vienna State Opera at Sea

 Photo credit: Laurent Rouvrais @Radio Classique

-Between 1980 and 1984 Dominique Meyer worked as a commissioner at the French Ministry of Industry, where he was in charge of the departments of electronics and computer industries; he was also involved in the planning and foundation of France’s first CD-factory (the second in the world), the MPO in Averton.
+Between 1980 and 1984 Dominique Meyer worked as a commissioner at the French Ministry of Industry, where he was in charge of the departments of electronics and computer industries.
 From 1984 to 1986 he was an advisor in the cabinet of the Minister of Culture Jack Lang, where he was responsible for the film and cultural industries.

-From 1986 to 1988 Dominique Meyer was an advisor to the presidents of the Paris Opéra Pierre Viot and Raymond Soubie.
+From 1986 to 1988 Dominique Meyer was an advisor to the presidents of the Paris Opéra.

 In 1988 he joined the cabinet of the Minister of Culture and Communication with responsibility for film and television.
 From 1989 to 1990 he was general director of the Paris Opéra (Palais Garnier and Opéra Bastille).
 In 1991 he became a director in the cabinet of the Ministry of Communications and Media under Minister Catherine Tasca.
 From 1991 to 1993 he worked as an advisor in the cabinets of Prime Minister Edith Cresson and Pierre Bérégovoy with responsibility for the areas of cultural affairs and communications, youth affairs, education and sports.
 He subsequently held the position of general director of the Lausanne Opera from 1994 to 1999.
 From 1999 until the end of the 2009/2010 season he was general and artistic director of the Théâtre des Champs-Elysées in Paris.

-In the field of music he was president of the French Youth Orchestra from 2001 to 2010, since 2010 he has been the orchestra’s honorary president.
+He was president of the French Youth Orchestra from 2001 to 2010, since 2010 he has been the orchestra’s honorary president.
 From 1995 to 1999 he was a member of the board of directors of the Lausanne Chamber Orchestra.
-As treasurer of the ProQuartet he organized chamber music concerts and string quartet performances.
 He was artistic consultant to Riccardo Muti during the founding of the Orchestra Giovanile Luigi Cherubini in Piacenza.
 He is currently on the board of directors of the European Music Theatre Academy (EMA) of the University of Vienna as well as of the Conservatoire National Supérieur de Musique et de Danse de Paris (CNSMDP).

-In the fields of film and television Dominique Meyer was president of the committee "Television, drama and music" at the Centre National de la Cinématographie from 2000 to 2003 and is the author and director of the documentary film Eclats de Voix – Schallende Stimmen (Resonant Voices) about Wagner’s Ring-tetralogy, with Pierre Boulez, Patrice Chéreau, Jeffrey, tate, etc.
+He is the author and director of the documentary film Eclats de Voix – Schallende Stimmen (Resonant Voices) about Wagner’s Ring-tetralogy, with Pierre Boulez, Patrice Chéreau, Jeffrey Tate, etc.

 Susan Graham rose to the highest echelon of international performers within just a few years of her professional debut.
 Her operatic roles span four centuries, from Monteverdi’s Poppea to Sister Helen Prejean in Jake Heggie’s Dead Man Walking, which was written especially for her.
 This distinctly American artist has also been recognized throughout her career as one of the foremost exponents of French vocal music.
 Besides performing frequently at the Metropolitan Opera for over 25 years, she is a favorite at Lyric Opera of Chicago, San Francisco Opera, Covent Garden, Paris Opera, La Scala, Vienna State Opera and the Salzburg Festival.
 Among the mezzo’s many honors are Musical America’s Vocalist of the Year, a Grammy Award and an Opera News Award.
 Gramophone magazine has dubbed her “America’s favorite mezzo.”